Temples to Dot the Earth: Part 1

 The Church is building temples at an increasingly rapid rate.
 There was a big surge in the late 1990's and early 2000's when the Church built 49 mini-temples patterned after the Monticello Utah Temple.
-Things have slowed down since then but the rate is still incredible.
+Things have slowed down for a while after that but have started to really pick up again.
 Just during President Russell M. Nelson's time as Prophet he has announced dozens of temples.
 As with other posts, temples that are announced but not yet under construction are in bold while temples that are under construction are in italics.

 President Gordon B. Hinckley

 A Church News article from 6 October 2000 says: “President Gordon B. Hinckley has said he eventually wants to see a temple available "within a day's journey" of every Latter-day Saint."

 In his April 2011 Conference address “The Holy Temple—a Beacon to the World” President Thomas S. Monson stated that “Eighty-five percent of the membership of the Church now live within 200 miles (320 km) of a temple…” At that time there were 134 dedicated temples (Temple List).
 Now the Church has 182 dedicated temples, 48 more than when he made that statement.

 Lima Peru Temple

 Lima Peru will be the first city outside Utah and outside the US with more than one temple with the dedication of the Lima Peru Los Olivos Temple (Groundbreakings Announced for Two South American Temples).

 The following cities have more than one temple operating, under construction or announced (Groundbreaking Held for Red Cliffs Utah Temple).
 It should be noted that many temples are not within the city limits of the city they are named for (see my post on Temple Names).